roufamatic/roufa-enterprises-blog/contents/articles/pay-the-piper/index.md

 ---
 ![Pay the Piper](screenshot-youtube.png)

-Today, I'm announcing the general availability of **[Pay the Piper](https://chrome.google.com/webstore/detail/pay-the-piper/iiepcdnmdcdplpmckjlaefajphcbelcm)**, the Google Chrome Extension that puts your todo's to work.
+Today, I'm announcing the general availability of **[Pay the Piper](https://chrome.google.com/webstore/detail/pay-the-piper/iiepcdnmdcdplpmckjlaefajphcbelcm)**, the Google Chrome Extension that puts your todos to work -- fighting distractions!

 If you're at all like me, you probably keep a task list somewhere.
-There are phone calls to make, books to drop off at the library, emails to send -- nothing terribly difficult.
+There are phone calls to make, books to drop off at the library, emails to send.
+Nothing terribly difficult.
 You also on occasion find yourself idly surfing the web.
-Just taking a break from your work.
+You know, just taking a break from your work.

 Somehow, when it's time to go home, you realize that none of your small tasks got done.
 How is this possible?
-How did you choose to look at just one more cat video instead of crossing just one small thing off that list?
+How did you choose to look at one more cat video instead of crossing one small thing off that list?

 Wouldn't it be great if, at the moment you were about to be distracted, you could be reminded to look at your todo list?
-Even better, wouldn't it be great if you could just see the next thing you were supposed to get done?
+Even better, wouldn't it be great if you could see the next thing you were supposed to get done?

 **Pay the Piper keeps you productive by making you "pay" to visit distracting sites.
 The cost?
 One completed task from your task list.**